mjoras/trone/draft-thoji-scone-trone-protocol.md

 reliably detected.
 This could result in a sender falsely believing that no network element applied a rate limit signal.

+## Early Detection of TRONE Support

+Network elements can detect potential TRONE support early in a connection by looking for TRONE indication packets attached to Initial packets, as described in {{TRONE Indication}}.
+This avoids the need for deep packet inspection of the TLS handshake.

 # Security Considerations {#security}